jmandel/exnex/README.md

 *   **Q: Can apps using a PDC VC be commercialized?**
     A: The PDC VC itself is intended for the patient's personal use in accessing their own data.
 If an app developer wants to build a commercial application that helps patients access data using their PDCs, the model would typically be that the patient uses their PDC with the app to retrieve their data, and then the patient *chooses* if and how to share that retrieved data *with or through* the commercial service.
 The PDC facilitates the patient getting their data; subsequent sharing is a separate decision.
 The app itself, if acting as an OIDF entity, would also be subject to OIDF policies.

+*   **Q: Does every PDC app instance need separate OIDF registration?**
+    A: Yes, each PDC app instance that needs to make authenticated requests as an OIDF entity must have its own registration.
+However, the framework supports streamlined models:
+    - **Personal-use apps**: Can be registered through the NW-PDC Service during onboarding, which automatically applies appropriate OIDF policies (e.g., restricting to `IndividualAccess` only)
+    - **Runtime federation**: PDC apps will be supplied with federation assertions at runtime, enabling automatic registration with data responders without manual pre-configuration
+    - **Simplified model**: For purely personal-use apps that only present the patient's PDC VC, minimal OIDF overhead is required as the trust primarily derives from the PDC VC itself

 **Governance and Evolution**

 *   **Q: Who makes decisions about changes to ExNex standards?**